nh-yoz/rsync-incremental-remote-backup/README.md

 # Incremental backup from remote
 ## Introduction
-A script running allowing to do backup from a remote device (server) to a local device (client).
-The script is run on device B.
+A script allowing to do backup from a remote device (server) to a local device (client).
 The script uses `rsync` for the backup and connects using `ssh` with public/private identity keys.

 I created this script because I needed a way to backup my NAS and my Raspberry to an external device - located at my parents' - if anything would happen (fire, burglary, disk corruption, ...).